BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Substitute your own path instead of the one in the example above

-.. warning:: As the wallet will be continuously updated, the actual version numbers and SHA values might be different from the screenshot at the moment of reading.
+.. note:: As the wallet will be continuously updated, the actual version numbers and SHA values might be different from the screenshot at the moment of reading.

 Installing the desktop app